Beet Hummus

 What is Beet Hummus?

-Like a classic hummus recipe, our beet hummus is made with the same basic ingredients—including calcium and protein rich garbanzo beans (or chickpeas)—with the addition of a colorful beet.
-It requires very little prep time and is a versatile spread for hummus and pita, hummus appetizers, and even hummus toast.
+Like a traditional hummus recipe, our beet hummus is made with the identical fundamental elements—together with calcium and protein wealthy garbanzo beans (or chickpeas)—with the addition of a colourful beet.
+It requires little or no prep time and is a flexible unfold for hummus and pita, hummus appetizers, and even hummus toast.

-It also makes the perfect dip for crackers or veggies!
-If you’ve never bought beets before, see our beet salad recipe for tips on how to choose beets.
+It additionally makes the proper dip for crackers or veggies!
+If you’ve by no means purchased beets earlier than, see our beet salad recipe for recommendations on how to decide on beets.

 What to Expect from This Recipe

-This easy hummus recipe starts with a boiled beet that is then blended with garbanzo beans, lemon, garlic, sesame seeds, cumin and olive oil.
-In just a few minutes, you’ll have yourself a tasty bowl of beet hummus ready for dipping, spreading or topping!
+This simple hummus recipe begins with a boiled beet that’s then blended with garbanzo beans, lemon, garlic, sesame seeds, cumin and olive oil.
+In only a few minutes, you’ll have your self a tasty bowl of beet hummus prepared for dipping, spreading or topping!

 Closeup of cracker being dipped into red beet hummusCloseup of cracker being dipped into red beet hummus